Noel Edmonds: Other television appearances

 The Curse of Noel Edmonds, a documentary tracing the rise and fall of his showbiz career, was transmitted by Five on 9 November 2004, with former Radio 1 DJ Mike Read being one of the contributors to the programme.

-Edmonds was also a guest host for the fourth-series episode of The Friday Night Project, broadcast on 26 January 2007.

-In 2014 he appeared in BBC Four's The Life of Rock with Brian Pern as himself.
+On 27 August 2022, Edmonds was the subject of an in-depth documentary on Channel 5, titled Noel Edmonds: The Rise & Fall of Mr. Saturday Night.
+The show documented the highs and lows of Edmonds' career to date.

+I'm a Celebrity...
+Get Me Out of Here!

-In November 2018, Edmonds became the highest paid participant ever on ITV's I'm a Celebrity...Get Me Out of Here!.
-Edmonds became the first celebrity to leave the series when he was voted out on 30 November 2018.
+In November 2018, Edmonds participated in the eighteenth series of I'm a Celebrity...Get Me Out of Here!.
+Edmonds' appearance fee of £600,000 made him the highest paid participant ever in the show's history up to that date.

+He was the first celebrity to leave the series when he was voted out on 30 November 2018.
 Many fans of the show were surprised by the departure, with Radio 1 Breakfast Show host Greg James described as "furious and sad".

-Edmonds has hosted major TV events including the BAFTA Awards, the Brit Awards and the launch of the UK National Lottery.

 Business ventures

 Unique Group

 In 1985, Edmonds formed the Unique Group, which consisted of various operations.
 The Unique Broadcasting Company Media Group plc (UBCMG) was an independent producer of audio programming in the UK, supplying BBC and independent radio.
 Michael Peacock was an executive of the group between 1989 and 2005, and former Radio 1 controller Johnny Beerling joined the group following his departure from the network in 1993.
 It owned Classic Gold Digital before selling the stations back to GCap Media which merged them into the Gold network.
 Edmonds resigned as non-executive director of UBCMG in March 2006 as a direct result of the success of Deal or No Deal.
-As of 2006, Edmonds also had interests in Unique Motor Company, a producer of small off-road vehicles.
+As of 2006, Edmonds also had interests in Unique Motor Company, a producer of small off-road vehicles, including the Qpod.

-In July 2019, Edmonds agreed a compensation deal with Lloyds Banking Group as a victim of the HBOS Reading branch fraud.
+In July 2019, Edmonds agreed to a compensation deal with Lloyds Banking Group as a victim of the HBOS Reading branch fraud.
 He had claimed that bank staff had destroyed Unique Group.

 Theme parks

 Edmonds-licensed theme park attractions based on Crinkley Bottom and Mr Blobby were set up in existing parks at Cricket St Thomas in Somerset and Pleasurewood Hills Theme Park in Lowestoft, Suffolk.
 A park was also built in Morecambe, Lancashire, on the site of the former Happy Mount Park.
 Following disappointing visitor numbers, and in the case of Morecambe, legal disputes with the local council, the deal was scrapped and the park closed.
 The two existing parks reverted to their previous state.
-Edmonds was said to be very critical of Lancaster City Council's management of the Morecambe park.
+Edmonds was said to be very critical of Lancaster city council's management of the Morecambe park.

-A report by the District Auditor found that the council had behaved 'unlawfully' in its dealings with Edmonds, which cost £2.5m, and two former senior officers were found to have committed 'misconduct', although this was not deemed to be 'wilful'.
+A report by the district auditor found that the council had behaved 'unlawfully' in its dealings with Edmonds, which cost £2.5m, and two former senior officers were found to have committed 'misconduct', although this was not deemed to be 'wilful'.
 The affair was dubbed 'Blobbygate' by the media.